vincode-io/Zavala/docs/_pages/help/Settings.md

 	* Use Main Window as Default

 	  When there are no windows open and Zavala gets activated the [Open Quickly](Open_Quickly.md) window will open.
 If you don’t like this behavior, you can select “Use Main Window as Default” to open the [Main Window](Main_Window.md) instead.

+	* Disable Editor Animations

+	  Some users are more used to other outliners than don’t animate user interface elements.
+This allows them to disable those animations.